 From 2016-2020 Fraser was resident organist of Immaculate Heart of Mary Catholic Church in Glasgow where he also directed the schola who met to sing chant and polyphony for Solemn Liturgies such as weekly High Mass, Solemn Vespers and Benediction.

-In September Fraser took up his post as Director of Music at St Brigid’s, Toryglen (www.stbrigidstoryglen.com).
-Fraser also visits churches to direct music for the Traditional Latin Mass in his work as Director of Music of Una Voce Scotland– an organisation which promotes and resources the Traditional Liturgy of the Latin Rite.
-In this role he has directed the music for Pontifical High Masses with His Eminence Raymond Leo Cardinal Burke and His Excellency Bishop Athanasius Schneider.
+In September 2020 Fraser took up his post as Director of Music at St Brigid’s, Toryglen (www.stbrigidstoryglen.com).
+Fraser also visits churches to direct music for the Traditional Latin Mass in his work as Director of Music of Una Voce Scotland and has played and directed the music for Pontifical High Masses with His Eminence Raymond Leo Cardinal Burke and His Excellency Bishop Athanasius Schneider.